hrap1919/qbc/README.md

 20. qbfileprio NEW_PRIORITY [FILE_INDEX]

     Set priority of the specified file of the selected torrent, or set the priority for all it's files

+# Experimental functions not declared in qBittorrent WebUI API

+21. qb_get_torrent_file [FILE_NAME]

+    Download the torrent file of the selected torrent to FILE_NAME

+    See the code for a correct settings
+22. qb_add_url_paused "URL" (use quotes!)

+    Add url into the torrent client ensuring that the actual download will be paused